 Have you ever tasted gooseberries or rhubarb?
 Many farmers markets offer lesser known fruits and vegetables, providing a variety that can be both tasty and nutritious.
 Learn how to select and store rare and common fruits and vegetables with the Fruit Nutrition Database and Vegetable Nutrition Database.

-9. SNAP and WIC benefits are accepted at some farmers markets.
+9. Supplemental Nutrition Assistance Program (SNAP) and Women, Infants, and Children (WIC) benefits are accepted at some farmers markets.

 10. Farmers markets are easy to find.

 Use the USDA National Farmers Market Directory to find one near you.
 Due to their flexible locations, some community farmers markets provide fresh, healthy foods when other sources aren't as easily accessed.